 Adjust mic volume for best results.
 If recording never stops, mic volume is up too high.
 If you can't adjust volume for some reason, edit

 Optionally create a Keybinding for mic mute/unmute.
-If there is continuous noise in the background, it goes into a recording loop and never gets around to typing text.
+If there is continuous noise in the background, it can go into a recording loop and never get around to typing text.
+If your system has pulseaudio, this might work for you:

 First run of

-might be slow as it needs to download the model (better yet, use whisper or whisper.cpp from cli first to download the model (tiny))
+voice_typingmight be slow as it needs to download the model (better yet, use whisper or whisper.cpp from cli first to download a model.

 "failed to connect socket `/tmp/.ydotool_socket': Permission denied" Error